NateEag/how-i-code/drafts/writing.rst

 literacy is poor enough that such people are extremely common - literacy is the rare exception, not the rule.

-If some knowledge exists only in a single person's head, writing is an excellent way to capture it, as it is then available for anyone to absorb.
+If some knowledge exists only in one person's head, writing is an excellent way to capture it, as it is then available for anyone to absorb.
+However, if someone needs the knowledge quickly, waiting for a good document to be written may take too long.
+In such cases, have a conversation for speed's sake, but make an audio recording of it.
-However, if someone needs that knowledge quickly, waiting for a good document to be written may take too long.
-In such cases, a conversation is usually fastest, but keep an audio recording of the conversation.

 The next time someone needs the information, the audio can be transcribed, and from there slowly massaged into a clear, well-structured written document.

 ..
-This should probably link to the idea of lazy-loading quality, as that's exactly what it is - lazy-loading documentation.
+This should link to the idea of lazy-loading quality, as that's exactly what it is - lazy-loading documentation.

 ..
 TODO This is probably its own essay, actually - something about honesty?
    Transparency?
 Maybe two essays, actually - part of this belongs on the